pedrodrocha/pedrodrocha/README.md

 **Hi, my name is Pedro D. Rocha** 👋

 :microscope: I am currently a PhD Student in _International Relations_ at the International Relations graduate programme [Santiago Dantas](https://www.santiagodantas-ppgri.org/) (Unesp-Unicamp-PUC/São Paulo), Brazil.
-My research area is _Peace Studies_ and _International Security_, focusing in _interstate territorial conflicts_ and _conflict resolution_.
+My research area is _Peace Studies_ and _International Security_, focusing on _interstate territorial conflicts_ and _conflict resolution_.

 :chart_with_upwards_trend: :computer: I have beeen studying _programming_ (R + Python) and _computational methods_ applied to the Social Sciences.
 Recently I also started working with JavaScript and adventuring in D3.js.